The PATIENTS Professors Academy

 Communities are tired of helicopter research – when academic and other research institutions “helicopter in” to a community for data or biospecimens, then fly away never to be seen again.
 The PATIENTS Program at the University of Maryland School of Pharmacy provides a successfully proven approach to continuous engagement in patient-centered research.

-We want to build upon our success in conducting patient-centered research and replicate the nationally renowned work the PATIENTS Program has conducted in Baltimore in other cities and rural areas across the United States.
+We have built upon our success in conducting patient-centered research and replicate the nationally renowned work the PATIENTS Program has conducted in Baltimore in other cities and rural areas across the United States.

 What You’ll Learn

-Our PATIENTS Professors Academy will teach the PATIENTS Program 10-Step Framework for continuous patient and stakeholder engagement.
-This framework equips patients and care providers to drive research in their communities.
+Our PATIENTS Professors Academy teaches the PATIENTS Program 10-Step Framework for continuous patient and community engagement.
+This framework equips patients, communities, and care providers to drive health care research in their communities.

 The 10-Step Framework instructs the learner how to incorporate patient-centeredness and their communities into a research plan.